Songs from Things We Lost in the Night

 PLAYLIST FROM TWLitN

 Stark Naked and the Car Thieves, or the vocal groups that proceeded it: The Aristocats, the Reflections, and–for one short New York minute–the Illusions, recorded the twenty-one songs below.
-All of them are referred to in Night People and/or Enchanted, the books that make up THINGS WE LOST IN THE NIGHT.
+All of them are referred to in Night People and/or Enchanted, volumes one and two of the THINGS WE LOST IN THE NIGHT memoir.

 The first 3 songs